luxfabian/heizlast_en_12831/README.md

 ### 1. Set project parameters

-The **Projekt** panel (left column) lets you configure:
+Open the **Einstellungen** tab in the toolbar.
+It has two sections:

+**Projektinformationen**
 - Project name
-- Postal code (PLZ) — norm outside temperature θe is looked up from DIN EN 12831 / DWD climate zones and shown in green below the field
+- Postal code (PLZ) — norm outside temperature θe is looked up from DIN EN 12831 / DWD climate zones
-- **Als Norm** button — copies the PLZ-derived temperature into the θe override field
-- θe Norm (°C) — manual override for the design outside temperature
+- θe Normaussentemperatur (°C) — manual override; leave blank to use the PLZ-derived value
-- θg Erde (°C) — ground temperature (default 10 °C per DIN EN 12831)
+- θg Erdreichtemperatur (°C) — ground temperature (default 10 °C per DIN EN 12831)
-- Heated area (read-only, derived from drawn rooms)
+- Option to allow heat gains from warmer neighbouring rooms (non-standard, deviates from DIN EN 12831)

+**Unsicherheitsanalyse**

+Set relative uncertainties (%) for U-values (εU), areas (εA), and air change rates (εn).
+Gaussian error propagation is applied automatically; results are shown as Φ_HL ± σ.
+Defaults to 5 % each.

 ### 2. Draw walls